DevMiki/Old_Fashion_Pound/README.md

 Example: *12p 6s 10d* equals to 12 pounds, 6 shellings and 10 pennies.

+Notes:
-Note that the result after a division operation will be shown as follows: *Xp Ys Zd (Xp Ys Zd)*.
+- that the result after a division operation will be shown as follows: *Xp Ys Zd (Xp Ys Zd)*.
 Inside the parentheses will be shown the rest.
+- The subtract operation will throw a `NegativeAmountException` if the result is negative.

 -------------